Zabooby/mpv-config/README.md

 ```

 ## Key Bindings
 Custom key bindings can be added/edited in the [input.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/input.conf) file.
 Refer to the [manual](https://mpv.io/manual/master/) and [uosc](https://github.com/tomasklaen/uosc#commands) commands for making any changes.
-Default key bindings can be seen from the [input.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/input.conf) file but most of the player functions can be used through the menu accessed by `Right Click` and the buttons above the timeline as seen in the images above.
+Default key bindings can be seen from the [input.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/input.conf) file but most of the player functions can be used through the menu accessed by `Right Click` and the buttons above the timeline as seen in the image above.

 ## Useful Links